-The seasonal evolution of SSWs frequency is shown in Figure 5.
-To explore the differences in seasonal evolution more

-- 185 clearly, the number of SSWs in each month is divided by the total number of SSWs for each experiment, similarly for ERA5.
+- 180 The seasonal evolution of SSWs frequency is shown in Figure 5.
+To explore the differences in seasonal evolution more clearly, the number of SSWs in each month is divided by the total number of SSWs for each experiment, similarly for ERA5.
 This gives the percentage of the annual total SSWs in each month.
-Compared to ERA5 there is not enough seasonal variation in CTRL, with too many SSWs in November, December, and March, and too few in January and FebruaryFeb.
+Compared to ERA5 there is not enough seasonal variation in CTRL, with too many SSWs in November and March, and too few in January and February.
 The seasonal variation is improved slightly in FullBC, although the seasonal cycle is still underestimated.
-In StratBC and TropBC the SSW seasonal statistics are not improved as much as in FullBC.
-In particular, TropBC almost has an inverse of the seasonal - 190 relationship of SSWs compared to ERA5, with the most SSWs in November.
+In StratBC and TropBC the SSW seasonal - 185 statistics are not improved as much as in FullBC.
+In particular, TropBC almost has an inverse of the seasonal relationship of SSWs compared to ERA5, with the most SSWs in November.
 There are no consistent changes to the seasonality of SSWs with El Niños or La Niñas in the model or ERA5.
 Note that the model does not have a seasonally evolving ENSO pattern which may affect the seasonality of SSWs in the ENSO experiments but not in experiments with neutral ENSO conditions which have seasonally evolving SSTs.
 Yet the neutral ENSO experiments similarly lack seasonal SSW variations.

-195 3.3 SSW downward propagation and surface response
+190 3.3 SSW downward propagation and surface response

 Figure 6 shows the SSW composite of normalized Zcap, and then the anomalous values in El Niño an La Niña years relative to neutral years.
 For ERA5 the ENSO phases are normalized using the standard deviation for all ERA5 years.
 The CTRL run simulates the downward propagation of stratospheric anomalies after an SSW reasonably well, although it underestimates the tropospheric response in comparison to ERA5.
-For neutral years (Figure 6 d, g, j, m) the CTRL and StratBC runs have run 200 has the weakest tropospheric response, and the FullBC run has the strongest response which - and is most similar to that ERA5.
-All runs show a weaker stratospheric response during El Niño years in comparison to neutral years, both before and after SSWs (i.e. Figure 6 e, h, k, n), however this doesn't always correspond and this corresponds to a slightly weaker tropospheric response.
+For neutral years (Figure 6 d, g, j, m) the CTRL and StratBC runs have the

+- 195 weakest tropospheric response, and the FullBC run has the strongest response which is most similar to that ERA5.
+All runs show a weaker stratospheric response during El Niño years in comparison to neutral years, both before and after SSWs (i.e. Figure 6 e, h, k, n), however this doesn't always correspond to a weaker tropospheric response.
 This is more clearly shown in Figure 7, which shows a 30 and 90 day time-mean of Figure 6.
-We see that in the CTRL and FullBC runs the weaker stratospheric response in El Niño years corresponds to a weaker Conversely, 205 the models show a stronger stratospheric response during La Niña years (Figure f, i, l, o).
-In FullBC and StratBC in particular, this corresponds with a strong tropospheric response (Figure 7 b, c).
-In the TropBC and StratBC runs (Figure 7 d, e) the change in the stratospheric response due to .
-The ENSO response in ERA5 varies from the models.
-During El Niño is not as pronounced (i.e. the SSW response is only slightly weaker than in vears there is a stronger response (relative to neutral years).
-Correspondingly, there is only a small difference in the tropospheric SSW response in TropBC, while in StratBC the
+We see that in the CTRL and FullBC runs the weaker stratospheric response in El Niño years corresponds to a weaker tropospheric response (Figure 7 b, c).
+In the TropBC and - 200 StratBC runs (Figure 7 d, e) the change in the stratospheric response due to El Niño is not as pronounced (i.e. the SSW response is only slightly weaker than in neutral years).
+Correspondingly, there is only a small difference in the tropospheric SSW response in TropBC, while in StratBC the response is actually stronger than in neutral years (for the 30 day mean) or very similar (for the 90 day mean).